top of page

 • learn to perform the Self-Rescue® first in a swim diaper/bathing suit and then fully clothed.

-$130 per week, $105 Enrollment Fee through ISR National*
+• $105 Enrollment Fee through ISR National

-Inquire about ISR Lessons
+Inquire About ISR